synic/dockerman/README.md

    one that contains your python code.
 You can also use custom `@dm.command` functions to set up your docker cluster without docker-compose, if you want.
 2. A script that is the entrypoint for your management command.
 I typically use `./do` in the project's root directory.
-It looks something like this:
+It looks something like this (for a Django application, commands will be different depending on the language/framework you are using and your goals):

    ```python